 It is interesting what one remembers and how powerful the senses are.
 Orthodoxy is not Lutheranism, nor will it ever be.
 Yet the first time Stephanie and I attended an Orthodox Church, the aroma when we walked into the nave hit me hard.
 When we left, my wife had lots of good things to say -- "I like that it's not about us," "their liturgy is beautiful," etc. The only thing I could think to say was "I like that it smells like a Church."
 That sounds ridiculous, but what I meant was "it smells like that first Lutheran Church."
 I'm quite certain that's a coincidence of no particular import, but for the record, it still does.
 So it was that in the 20/20 vision of hindsight, we also were reminded that the Church worships with all five senses.
 That may be one small reason we feel so at home there.
 Another, for the record, is the "feel" of the parish -- going to midweek prayer services, feast day liturgies and the like I am reminded of the same weekly "rhythm" at that first LCMS parish we attended 10 years ago.
 Yet another is the strong piety and sense of sacred space -- the sense that something awe-inspiring and transcendent is going on in this special place where God's people are gathered.
 Small tightly knit parishes in humble buildings filled with faithful Christians maintaining the liturgical traditions of the Church are certainly not necessary, but they are a blessing beyond words.
 We left one to be closer to family.
 After 5 years we finally found another.

+I still owe a great debt of gratitude to too many Lutherans to enumerate here.
+To all of our former Pastors, parishioners, friends and acquaintances, thank you from the bottom of our hearts.
 We have been blessed beyond our wildest imagination because of you.
 And to those we have let down or disappointed, please forgive us.
 It's probably cliche to say "we wouldn't be Orthodox if it weren't for all the good things you taught us."
 It might even sound like a backhanded compliment (it isn't intended to be).
 But the simple truth is we wouldn't be Christian if it weren't for all the good things you taught us.
 One more dose of pietistic self-righteous nonsense would have ran us out of the Church, and I doubt we'd have ever returned.
 For that, we are ever grateful.